 This year we’ll also be channelling the ’20s – the Roaring Twenties, that is.
 ‘So many of my clients are opting for engagement rings incorporating Art Deco motifs,’ explains Emma.
 ‘We’re expecting this trend to continue well into 2023.
 With our rings, we use lots of filigree detailing, white and yellow gold metal, repetitive geometric motifs and clean lines to create an Art Deco feel with a contemporary twist.’

 ‘One style we’ve noticed growing in popularity is the target ring,’ adds Eliza Walter, founder of female-run jewellery company Lylie.
 This design, as the name implies, resembles a target, featuring a circular appearance with radiating concentric circles.
 ‘The craftsmanship involved in creating a target ring with hand cut coloured gemstones alongside beautiful ethical diamonds is so intricate; our clients really cherish the process of seeing their rings come together.’

 Another classic design we’re expecting to see reign supreme is the trilogy ring, a design comprised of a cluster of three stones set along the band.
 ‘Trilogy rings have always been the epitome of romanticism,’ says Eliza.
 ‘With each stone representing past, present and future, they are perfect to signify any precious moment.
-They have always been adored, but we definitely think they are only going to become more and more popular next year.’
+They have always been adored, but we definitely think they are only going to become more and more popular in 2023.’

 With the quiet lull of lockdown now finally over and done with, it should be no surprise that we’re craving a little excitement across all aspects of our lives.
 And what better way to bring on the fun than with a pop of colour?
 ‘Colour is king at Minka and we have been seeing a real surge in interest in rare and wonderful coloured stones this year,’ says Lucy Crowther, British gemmologist and founder of Minka Jewels.